- Apparel & Textiles

-Students who wish to complete the Graduate Certificate in Conflict Management, Negotiation, and Mediation must meet admissions criteria for the Master of Science in Human Environmental Sciences degree with a 3.0 or higher GPA.
+Students who wish to complete the Graduate Certificate in Conflict Management must meet admissions criteria for the Master of Science in Human Environmental Sciences degree with a 3.0 or higher GPA.
 If the prospective student does not have the 3.0 overall GPA or a 3.0 on the last 60 hours of course work, then the student must provide the GRE or MAT with an appropriate score.
 The Graduate Certificate may be completed on campus or via distance education.

 Graduate Certificate Program Consumer Conflict Management, Negotiation, and Mediation